Jonimz/FitPro-Fitness-Tracker/README.md

-# ❗CSC226 Final Project
+#CSC226 Final Project

 ## Instructions

-❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+Exclamation Marks indicate action items; you should remove these emoji as you complete/update the items which they accompany.
 (This means that your final README should have no ❗️in it!)

 ️**Author(s)**: Joyce Nimely